Former Facebook Exec Says Social Media is Ripping Apart Society - Slashdot

 Mod me up if you think he's right!

 Or Lack of Critical Thinking Skills?
-(Score:3)
+(Score:4, Insightful)

 Re: (Score:2)